llafuente/language-spec/spec/language/variables.md

 }
 ```

 2. 4.
-If any operation is performed before an assignament a semantic-error shall raise
+If any read operation is performed before an assignament a semantic-error shall raise

 > Variable is used before initialization.